cbk914/DCABot/README.md

 * [Pimoroni Inky pHAT]([https://shop.pimoroni.com/products/inky-phat?variant=12549254905939](https://shop.pimoroni.com/products/inky-phat?variant=12549254905939))
 * [Pibow 3 B+ Coupé]([https://shop.pimoroni.com/products/pibow-coupe-for-raspberry-pi-3-b-plus?variant=2601027993610](https://shop.pimoroni.com/products/pibow-coupe-for-raspberry-pi-3-b-plus?variant=2601027993610))

-If you choose to run the bot on this setup, you can run a separate program `dcapoll.py` to show some stats on the Inky pHAT display as seen in the picture---with 10 minute intervals.
+If you choose to run the bot on this setup, you can run a separate monitor program `dcapoll.py` to show some stats on the Inky pHAT display as seen in the picture---with 10 minute intervals.
 The left half of the display will show the following:
 * Timestamp of last display update
 * How much XBT, ETH, and XTZ the bot has bought
 * How much I have spent in total